bethany-j-allen/sampling_bias_workshop/README.md

 A workshop on sampling bias for the Progressive Palaeontology 2020 conference.

 # Authors
-Bethany ALlen, Alex Dunhill and Graeme Lloyd
+Bethany Allen, Alex Dunhill and Graeme Lloyd

 # Resources
 Link to the Google Doc